In this page

 We use more formal and focussed consultations occasionally on particular topics to ensure that we are seeking user views in a systematic, evidence-based manner.
 For example, during 2021 we consulted on changes to the national well-being indicators.
 This consultation was accompanied by blog posts, roundtables, webinars and a discussion with a panel of young people to ensure a diverse range of feedback.

 All open and closed consultations, including those that relate to statistics, are published on our website.

 We publicly respond to all consultations.

 We organise seminars and events to both inform and consult users.
 Well-focused seminars can maximise the impact of our statistics and stimulate their use.
 Events to support public consultations can ensure a wider span of users are able to contribute their views.
 These can sometimes be undertaken jointly with the UK Statistics Authority, Office for National Statistics or other parts of the Government Statistical Service

-We deliver online seminars to maximise the input of users across Wales, such as the WIMD 2019 Consultation webinars held in late 2018 which provided detail on proposed changes to the indicators to be used for measuring aspects of deprivation in Wales.
+We deliver online seminars to maximise the input of users across Wales, such as the regular WIMD information sessions which offer opportunity for questions and discussion.